We work to minimise the impact of the waste our activities produce – and focus on the need to store waste safely.

 Why this matters

-Most of the waste our activities generate is waste rock and ore from mining.
-By managing this waste responsibly, we can reduce impacts on the environment and people – and mitigate the risk of structural failure of “tailings”, or stored waste ore.
+Most of the waste our activities generate is waste rock and residues from our production processes.
+By managing this waste responsibly, we can reduce impacts on the environment and people – and mitigate the risk of structural failure of our tailings storage facilities.

 Read more on how we work to minimise the impact of air emissions on the environment and on our communities.